jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The people did.
 The executives were correct, and society upgraded its technology very fast because of their leadership.
 As a result, everyone, even the factory workers, could buy new tools like lightbulbs, stoves, and telephones.

 The original leaders of the Industrial Age told a good story, and the people were happy player gods inside society's new factories, warehouses, and offices.
-Of course they had to fight, strike, organize and vote to get more of the pie.
+Of course they had to fight, strike, and vote to get more of the pie.
 But most people wanted to work for protagonists like Andrew Carnegie, Cornelius Vanderbilt, Louis B. Mayer.
 These leaders were the ones leading the way.

 But, the Industrial Age eventually ended.